Len Black

-Leonard Albert "Len" Black (born 19 March 1949) is a Roman Catholic priest in Scotland and part of the Personal Ordinariate of Our Lady of Walsingham.
+Leonard Albert Black (born 19 March 1949) is a Roman Catholic priest in Scotland and part of the Personal Ordinariate of Our Lady of Walsingham.
 He was formerly an Anglican priest in the Scottish Episcopal Church.

+Early life and education

-Black was educated at the Bernard Gilpin Society, Sands House in Durham and the Edinburgh Theological College.
-He was ordained in 1973.
+Black was born on 19 March 1949.
+He was educated at the Bernard Gilpin Society, in Durham, England; this was an organisation that helped men achieve the academic qualifications required to study for ordination.
+He then trained for ordination at the Edinburgh Theological College.

+Ordained ministry

+Anglicanism

+Black was ordained in the Scottish Episcopal Church as a deacon in 1972 and as a priest in 1973.
 He was curate at St Margaret of Scotland, Aberdeen and then chaplain of St Paul's Cathedral, Dundee.
-From 1977 to 1980 he was priest in charge of St Ninian's, Aberdeen, and then became rector of St Michael & All Angels, Inverness. and St John the Evangelist, Inverness in 1980.
+From 1977 to 1980 he was priest in charge of St Ninian's, Aberdeen, and then became rector of St Michael & All Angels, Inverness, and St John the Evangelist, Inverness in 1980.